 As we’ve already mentioned, signed copies are extremely valuable, but only if it’s been inked by either the illustrator or the author.
 Since the 2007 launch of Harry Potter and the Deathly Hallows, every book signed by Rowling at special events included a holographic sticker to authenticate the signature.

-As for first editions signed by the cast, they’re not especially valuable when compared to unsigned copies.
+As for first editions signed by the cast, they’re not especially valuable compared to unsigned copies.
 It’s also unlikely that Rowling will respond to any requests to sign a first edition copy either, so we’re stuck with what we’ve got.

 Investment Rating: Strongest Buy Possible (4.8 out of 5)